jreichert/dotfiles/Readme.md

 - A great LS_COLORS scheme to make terminal sessions much easier to read (covers \*nix/Mac/PC)
 - Using Dotbare allows you to sync changes from any machine that this repo is installed on.

+# This all seemed to work fine but now my tab completion is painfully slow!
+See [Known Issues](#known-issues) below for a possible fix.

 # Prerequisites

 I have tried to make as much of this functionality work out of the box as possible.
 However, this